3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Theoretical Background

 where $T$ is the atmospheric temperature (K), $q_v$ is the vapor mixing ratio of the atmospheric tracer (kg/kg), and $\epsilon = M_v/M_b$ is the ratio of the mean molecular weight of the tracer to the background atmosphere \citep{emanuel_atmospheric_1994}.
-Effectively, $T_v$ represents density in units of temperature and allows us to write the ideal gas law as $p = \rho R_b T_v$ where $p$ is the total atmospheric pressure, $R_b$ is the gas constant for the background atmosphere and $\rho$ is the total atmospheric density.
-The vapor mixing ratio quantifies how much atmospheric tracer is present relative to the background air and is defined as the ratio of the density of the tracer ($\rho_v$) relative to the background atmosphere density ($\rho_b$),
+The subscript $b$, refers to the background atmosphere bulk composition gas, while the tracer, is denoted by subscript $v$ (for ``vapor").
+Effectively, $T_v$ represents density in units of temperature and allows to write the ideal gas law as $p = \rho R_b T_v$ where $p$ is the total atmospheric pressure, $R_b$ is the gas constant for the background atmosphere and $\rho$ is the total atmospheric density.
+The vapor mixing ratio, $q_v$, quantifies how much atmospheric tracer is present relative to the background air and is defined as the ratio of the density of the tracer ($\rho_v$) relative to the background atmosphere density ($\rho_b$),

-If the atmospheric tracer has a lower mean molecular weight than the bulk atmosphere $\epsilon < 1$, then $T_v > T$ and the atmospheric tracer can \textit{enhance} buoyancy relative to a parcel of pure background atmosphere at the same temperature.
-Conversely, when $\epsilon > 1$ and the atmospheric tracer is heavier than the background atmosphere and it can \textit{suppress} convection from occurring.
-For instance, in a H$_2$-dominated atmospheres with a water vapor tracer $\epsilon = 8.9$.
+Compositional effects on convection are determined by how much tracer is present and $\epsilon$.
+If the atmospheric tracer has a lower mean molecular weight than the bulk atmosphere then $\epsilon < 1$ and $T_v > T$, and the atmospheric tracer can \textit{enhance} buoyancy relative to a parcel of pure background atmosphere at the same temperature.
+Conversely, when the atmospheric tracer is heavier than the background atmosphere $\epsilon > 1$ and the presence of tracers can \textit{suppress} convection.
+For H$_2$-rich atmospheres with a water vapor tracer $\epsilon = 8.9$, while for water vapor in Earth's atmosphere $\epsilon = 0.6$.